bitprj/devrel/DataScience/IntroToPython/IntroToPythonPandas/blog.md

 new_data /= 5
 data["Mean"] = new_data
 ```
+We create a Series object by adding the two columns from data together.
+We continue adding the relevant percentages in a similar fashion, and then divide by the number of percentages we are using.
+Now that we have our master average, there is a new column we can add to our original data set, which we can do so by directly naming a new column for our DataFrame.

 ## Final Exercise Part 2

 Get the 5 highest mba_p and the 5 highest etest_p candidates and merge their dataset to 10 “premier candidates”